kostya-zero/kvdb/README.md

 ## API overview

 The server communicates over plain TCP.
 Each request is a single line command and the response is a text string.
-The basic commands are:
+Thebasic commands are:

 - `CREATEDB <db>` – create a new database map.
 - `REMOVE DB <db>` – remove a database.